Florida Museum of Natural History: University of Florida (UF/VP) Collection

-In addition to the curators, other full-time staff at the FLMNH have made significant contributions to the UF collections.
-The first fossil preparator was Howard H. Converse, who worked at the museum from the late 1960s through the mid-1980s.
-He was followed by Russell McCarty, who retired in 2006.
-Jason Bourque is the current vertebrate paleontology preparator and studies fossil and living turtles.
-Gary S. Morgan was collections manager from 1981 through 1993, and oversaw the curation of massive numbers of specimens from the Love Bone Bed, Thomas Farm, Leisey Shell Pit, Bone Valley, Haiti, and elsewhere.
-He was replaced by Marc Frank (1994–1998) and Richard C. Hulbert (2000–present).

-Florida Geological Survey Collection
+Florida Geological Survey (FGS) Collection

-The Florida Geological Survey fossil vertebrate collection (FGS) was started during the 1910s and originally housed in Tallahassee.
+The FGS fossil vertebrate collection was started in the 1910s and originally housed in Tallahassee.
 Under the direction of E. H. Sellards, Herman Gunter, and S. J. Olsen, the FGS collection was the primary source of fossil vertebrate descriptions from Florida until the early 1960s.
-World-renowned paleontologists such as George G. Simpson, Edwin H. Colbert, and Henry F. Osborn wrote scientific papers about specimens in the FGS collection in addition to Sellards and Olsen.
-In 1976 the entire FGS fossil vertebrate collection was transferred to the Florida Museum of Natural History with support from a National Science Foundation grant.
-The UF/FGS collection is composed of about 22,000 specimens assigned to about 10,000 catalogue numbers, and almost all of them were collected in Florida.
-The majority of specimens in the UF/FGS collection are mammals, followed by reptiles, birds, and a relatively small number of amphibians and fish.
+World-renowned paleontologists, such as George G. Simpson, Edwin H. Colbert, and Henry F. Osborn, wrote scientific papers about specimens in the FGS collection, in addition to Sellards and Olsen.
+In 1976, the entire FGS fossil vertebrate collection was transferred to the Florida Museum of Natural History, with support from a National Science Foundation grant.
+The UF/FGS collection is composed of about 22,000 specimens assigned to about 10,000 catalogue numbers, almost all of which were collected in Florida.
+The majority of specimens in the UF/FGS collection are mammals, followed by reptiles and amphibians, and a relatively small number of birds and fish.
 Although there are some sites that are unique to the UF/FGS collection, many of the sites overlap with holdings in the main UF and UF/PB collections.
-The major strengths of the UF/FGS collection are historically important samples from the early Miocene Thomas Farm locality, the middle Miocene and early Pliocene deposits of the Bone Valley Region, Polk County, and from the late Pleistocene Vero locality, Indian River County.
+The major strengths of the UF/FGS collection are historically important samples from the early Miocene Thomas Farm locality, the middle Miocene and early Pliocene deposits of the Bone Valley Region in Polk County, and the late Pleistocene Vero Canal locality, Indian River County.

-Pierce Brodkorb Collection
+Pierce Brodkorb (PB) Collection

-The Pierce Brodkorb Collection (UF/PB) was amassed by Professor Brodkorb of the University of Florida over his career as one of the world's foremost experts on fossil birds.
+The Pierce Brodkorb Collection (UF/PB), officially known as the UF Department of Zoology Fossil Bird Collection, was amassed by Professor Brodkorb of the University of Florida over his career as one of the world's foremost experts on fossil birds.
 His heirs donated his extensive collections of modern bird skeletons and fossil birds to the Florida Museum of Natural History in 1992.
 The modern skeletons are housed by the museum's Ornithology collection.
-Brodkorb's fossil bird collection was curated and computer cataloged with support from the National Science Foundation.
-The UF/PB collection is composed of about 8,500 cataloged specimens and includes 42 holotypes.
-About 85 per cent of the UF/PB specimens were collected in Florida, and range in age from early Miocene to latest Pleistocene.
+Brodkorb's fossil bird collection was curated and computer catalogued with support from the National Science Foundation.
+The UF/PB collection is composed of about 9,900 catalogued specimens and includes 42 holotypes.
+About 77% of the UF/PB specimens were collected in Florida, and they range in age from early Miocene to late Pleistocene.
 Other large holdings are Pleistocene birds from Bermuda and the Bahamas.

-Archaeology
+Archaeology & Ethnography

+The Archaeology & Ethnography department comprises multiple programs, the largest of which are environmental archaeology, Florida archaeology and Caribbean archaeology, as well as the ceramics lab.